ml22826/Ubuntu/Annotation VCF/README.md

 **Description:** This folder looks into the various methodologies which were used to establish links between SNPs and potential clinical implications or traits.
 Information from GWAS websites and ClinVar is used to explore and find clinical associations.

+## Gene table
+Created a table for each gene affected by the SNPs from the VCF.This table includes the start and end positions of the chromosome where the SNPs associated with those genes are located.